dryror/backend-socket/README.md

 /*
  * this function gets triggered whenever a client disconnects
- * if not provided, disconnections are not handled
+ * if not provided, disconnection is not handled
  */
 on('disconnect', async (data, socket) => {
-  // this is where you handle disconnections
   // e.g. business logic that removes connections from a db table })